Complete Guide to Non Occupancy Charges in Housing Society

 - Non-occupancy charges in society must stay within 10% of service charges

-- Societies that charge more than limits face action under Consumer Protection Act
+- Societies that charge more than the limits face action under the Consumer Protection Act

 - Corporate-owned flats where actual staff members live don’t need to pay these charges